sjbennett123/polarlarp/content/writing.md

 - If you have an idea that you just want to get off your chest submit it [here](https://forms.gle/j3n8CiwL9dvjQNsL9).
 - Use the standard writeup format that we all are using for your writeups.
-- When reviewing someone's work remember they tried their best.
 - Once you are confident with your work we will ingest it into the website get it printed up.
-- Remember to give your characters names.
-Use name lists such as the [Storygames Name Project](http://eakett.ca/sgnp/)

 ## Parts of Writeups